-Vamos Outdoors Project heads to Galbraith weekly to explore the mountain on bikes.
-Under the guidance of certified volunteer ride leaders, up to 12 Latinx or English Language Learner youth build the skills and confidence necessary to navigate the trails.
+Vamos Outdoors Project heads to Galbraith weekly to learn the mountain on bikes.
+Under the guidance of certified volunteer ride leaders, Latinx and English Language Learner youth build the skills and confidence necessary to navigate the trails.

 Along with covering basic mountain bike skills and outdoor recreation safety, these excursions foster cultural empowerment, confidence, and leadership skills.
 Participants get a chance to share experiences in Spanish with representative role models, make new friends, and build their sense of place within Whatcom County.
-Mountain biking is viewed as one of the most convenient activities to participate in, but due to financial and logistical barriers, many youth are unable to access within the resources of their families.
+Mountain biking is presented as a premier outdoor activity in Bellingham, but financial and logistical barriers make it an activity for the privileged.

 Vamos Outdoors Project is excited to build community through connecting new people, new places, and new activities.
-Thank you to the Whatcom Mountain Bike Coalition and its supporters for making this program a reality through technical assistance and access to brand new mountain bikes!
+Thank you to the Whatcom Mountain Bike Coalition and its supporters for making this program a reality and getting access to brand new bikes!